How to Make a MUMMY MASK

 9. Use tiny strips of gauze on area between nostrils.
 Be sure to smooth gauze as much as possible to avoid a rough textured surface.

-10. Once two layers of strips have been applied to face and the posterboard next to the face, allow the cast to harden for approximately 15 minutes.
+10. Once two layers of strips have been applied to face and the posterboard next to the face, allow the cast to harden for approximately 5-10 minutes.
 Do not leave student alone during this time, and encourage him or her to relax and stay still.
+(Warm water speeds the hardening process and the new gauze we're using hardens much more quickly than the gauze we used to use.)

-11. When mask has hardened (it will be warm to the touch), carefully remove by lifting off from the top of the head and then down to the chin.
-If desired, carefully remove paper towel from inside of mask.
+11. When mask has hardened (it will be warm to the touch), carefully remove it from the student's face and discard the plastic wrap.

-12. After student has removed the Vaseline (or plastic wrap) from his or her face, have him or her use plaster gauze strips to cover the nose on the mask and work to the outer edges of the "headdress."
+12. After the mask has been removed, have the student use plaster gauze strips to cover the nose on the mask and work to the outer edges of the "headdress."
 Wrap about 1/2" of gauze onto the back of the posterboard to ensure that it is locked into place.

 13. When mask is completely dry (the next day), have student paint the entire mask with gold acrylic paint.
 After that has dried, have them paint in the eyes and add other details and decorations to produce an Egyptian-style mummy mask.